As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 - Visualize the slide under the fluorescence microscope.

-FISH is being used by the researchers in combination with other high throughput techniques to explore the uncovered mysteries of chromosomes and related diseases.
+FISH is being used by researchers in combination with other high throughput techniques to explore the uncovered mysteries of chromosomes and related diseases.

 Comparative Genomic Hybridization (CGH)